 The Expectancy Theory provides an explanation of why a person may choose one behavioral option over another.
 The idea with this theory is that people are more likely to be motivated to do something because they think their actions will lead to their desired outcome.

 This theory implies the motivations of people are influenced by what they expect.
-If a person’s expectation are not met, he or she may become a dissatisfied employee and presume their efforts have been delivered in vain, without appreciation, and without their desired outcome.
+If a person’s expectation is not met, he or she may become a dissatisfied employee and presume their efforts have been delivered in vain, without appreciation, and without their desired outcome.
 This theory suggests individuals make decisions about their behaviors based on their expectations of desired outcomes.

 There are three factors for the behavioral-result relationship: